audiojs/audio-buffer/readme.md

 buffer.copyToChannel(source, channelNumber, startInChannel?);

+//Some special properties, it’s unlikely you will ever need them.

 //Type of storage to use for data - replace to Float64Array, if needed.
 //It will only affect node implementation.
 AudioBuffer.FloatArray = Float32Array;

-//In browser, you can set the context to create buffers (online/offline) AudioBuffer.context;
+//In browser, you can set the audio context (online/offline).
+//By default it is taken from audio-context module.
+AudioBuffer.context;
 ```